USGS Data Management

 It is important not only to cite published articles but also datasets within a publication.
 Citing datasets gives proper credit to the researcher and reduces the risk of plagiarism.
 See Describe > Data Citation for more information.

-Example Data Citation
+Example Data Citation for citing others data

 The following example of a dataset citation is from the Earth Science and Information Partners (ESIP) reformatted to align with USGS citation style.

 Zwally, H.J., Schutz, R., Bentley, C., Bufton, J., Herring, T., Minster, J., Spinhirne, J., and Thomas, R., 2003, GLAS/ICESat L1A Global Altimetry Data V018, 15 October to 18 November 2003: National Snow and Ice Data Center, accessed July 21, 2011, at doi:10.3334/NSIDC/gla01.

 Different requirements apply when citing your own data.
 See Describe > Data Citation for more information on citing your data.

 A typical data citation generally consists of seven elements: